carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - VPC’s consist of an Internet gateway, Subnets, Route tables, Network Access Control Lists and Security Groups.
 - When we create a VPC
   - Created by default: a Route Table, Network Access Control List and Security Group.
-  - No created by default: Subnets and Internet gateway
+  - No created by default: Subnets and Internet gateway.

 ##### A/ Subnet (No created by default)

-- A range of IP addresses within a VPC.
+- A **range of IP addresses** within a VPC.
-  - You assign one CIDR block per Subnet within CIDR range of your VPC.
-Should not overlap with other Subnet’s CIDR in your VPC.
+  - You assign **one CIDR block per Subnet**.
+It should not overlap with other Subnet’s CIDR in your VPC.
   - Amazon don't allow /8 prefix as it is too large — the largest they allow is /16
   - Amazon always reserve 5 IP addresses within your subnets (First 4 IPs and the last IP): Network Address, Router Address, DNS Server Address, Broadcast address and 1 more for future use.
     - For e.g. If you need 29 IP addresses to use, your should choose CIDR /26 = 64 IP and not /27 = 32 IP, since 5 IPs are reserved and can not use.
   - Enable Auto assign public IPv4 address in public subnets, EC2 instances created in public subnets will be assigned a public IPv4 address
-- Use Case: Multi-tier and highly-available architecture: If you have 3 AZ in a region then you create total 6 subnets
+- Use Case: Multi-tier and highly-available architecture: If you have 3 AZ in a region then you create total 6 subnets.
   - 3 private subnets (1 in each AZ) for EC2 instances, Lambda, Database.
-  - 3 public subnets (1 in each AZ) for API gateway and ELB reside in public subnet.
+  - 3 public subnets (1 in each AZ) for **API gateway and ELB reside in public subnet**.
-- Each subnet is tied to one Availability Zone, one Route Table, and one Network ACL
-  - A subnet can not span multiple availability zones.
-However an AZ can have multiple subnets.
+- **Each subnet is tied to one Availability Zone, one Route Table, and one Network ACL** (A subnet cannot span multiple AZs.
+However an AZ can have multiple subnets).

 ###### CIDR block (Classless Inter-Domain Routing)